*last updated on 3/4/2026*

 Time commitment: Each visit will involve approximately 7-8 hours of testing spread out over the course of 1 or 2 days.

 Compensation: A complete report of testing that can be used for additional services.
-Reimbursement offered for up to $1,600.
+Travel reimbursement offered for up to $1,600.
+Please reach out to travelprogram@pmsf.org for more information on travel support.

 Rationale: The study aims to gain a better understanding of individuals with Phelan-McDermid syndrome so that effective treatments and interventions can be used.